 What you will learn

-The Master of Arts in Organizational Management allows you to develop advanced skills in dealing with the complex problems that organizations and individuals face in today's marketplace.
-Your courses in organizational change, marketing, decision making, strategic thinking, and innovation will cultivate the landscape for building an organizational culture that embraces quality and diversity.
-Upon completion of the Master of Arts in Organizational Management degree program, you will be able to:
+Ashford’s Master’s in Organizational Management degree allows you to develop advanced skills in dealing with the complex problems that organizations and individuals face in today's marketplace.
+A master’s in organizational management online offers you courses in organizational change, marketing, decision making, strategic thinking, and innovation that will cultivate the landscape for building an organizational culture that embraces quality and diversity.
+Pursuing a degree in organizational management allows you to develop the skills needed in order to be a successful organizational manager in the area of business or industry that you decide to follow.
+Upon completion of this degree program, you will be able to:

 - Evaluate the role of management practice in organizations and the managerial processes to effectively implement an organizational communication plan

-- Analyze common behavioral factors that are present in organization
+- Analyze common behavioral factors that are present in organizations

 - Analyze the factors that shape the legal environment of an organization